NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 We recommended that you experiment with different threshold values to find the optimal balance between data reduction and maintaining dataset diversity and quality.
 The impact of these thresholds can vary depending on the nature and size of your dataset.

-Remember, if you want to extract data using a threshold that's not in ``eps_thresholds``, you'll need to recompute the semantic matches with the new threshold included in the list.

 -----------------------------------------
 Usage